 Congratulations to the participants of the World Patriotic & Folk Music Festival!
 It was refreshing to have an in-person festival again after going virtual all last year.
 We would like to thank all of the students who participated today for bringing such diverse and interesting selections, and we hope you enjoyed making music today.

 Teachers are denoted in parentheses.

 Congratulations to the students and teachers that participated in our Composition Contest!
 We would like to thank our judge, Mike Springer, for providing valuable feedback!

-Winners and Honorable Mentions are listed in the video.
+Winners and Honorable Mentions are listed below as well as in the videos.
 Enjoy!

 The Michibago Music Teachers Association is pleased to announce the results of our virtual Themes of Nature Festival!
 We had 99 participants in divisions from kindergarten through adult and duets.
 We'd like to thank the students and teachers for their work in preparing for MMTA's first ever virtual festival, festival chair Shelba DeMaster for her leadership and work in ensuring everything went smoothly, the parents and support people who helped in many different ways behind the scenes, and our wonderful judges!

 Judging for us were Joselyn Vandermause and Justin Krueger, and their bios can be found at the conclusion of this post.
 Vandermause said of the festival, "These precious students and their music were a true blessing to my week!
 Especially this year, I hope everyone feels encouraged by my comments, and congrats on putting together such a successful exchange!!!"

 Please view the festival results below.
 Performance videos of the Winners and Runners-Up are displayed here in lieu of an in-person recital.
 All participants receive a judging sheet and festival certificate while Winners, Runners-up, and Honorable Mentions receive a gold seal on their certificate.
 Decisions of the judges are final and to be accepted with good sportsmanship.